HITECHCRIME/HC_OVERVIEW/README.md

 - idea: every day items mirrored.
 Jacket with words backwards.
 Signal: these items have been interacted and moved by a 4-dimensional being.
 Idea for reccuring album theme.
 - idea: CGI-blended environments/enhanced reality.
 Standing on a bridge hanging above a hitech furnace. fire particles floating in the air. wearing a longcoat and a thief's beanie. looking at a person on the other side opposite side of the brigde
 - head of the architect is seen veiled in mystery, at the very beginning of the series, being jarred and isolated as a power source. the architect is the idea generation machine.
+- Distort the timeline, fragment the narrative.
+- Register various domains for fictional places and concepts.
+- Use texting platform as the most intimate platform of breaching the 4th wall.

 ![](qrs-within-narratives.png)